zhang-mickey/PETs/README.md

 ## anonymous communication
+Encryption can be used to protect the content of communication.
+However, metadata remains unprotected.
+like
+(1)Sender
+(2)Receiver
+(3)time
+(4)Number of messages
+### protecting the sender
+`Sender-message unlinkability`: it is not noticeable who sends which message.
+`Sender-receiver unlinkability`: it is not noticeable who sends to whom.
+`Sender unobservability`:it is not noticeable whether a potential sender sends.
+### protection against attacks based on message length:
+`Padding`
+### protection against attacks based on timing:
+`Artificial delays in message forwarding`

-### Mix
+### Mix(delay-tolerant)
 A mix collects a given number of incoming messages into a batch, then flushes them out in lexicographic order.
+Thus avoiding timing-based attacks.
 </br>
 <img width="385" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/7c397423-737e-4cf5-bcf7-47178eaf6810">
 </br>

+Mix networks work well when the traffic is high
+Appropriate for delay-tolerant applications
+application:anonymous e-mail.
+#### Mix selection strategies
+Selection based on reputation
+#### Flushing strategies
+`Threshold mix`: flush when number of incoming messages is larger than a threshold
+`Continuous mix`: flush out messages individually after a ramdom delay
+`Pool mix`: only flush out a fraction of the batch, keep the rest for later.

-### onion routing
+### onion routing(latency- critical)
 Encryption is done in layers.
 Alice and server1 exchanges keys and she encrypts her message.
 Then, Alice and server2 exchanges keys and she encrypts again, creating layers of encryption.
 Alice then sends the whole layered encrypted message to Bob, and each server will only be decrypt a layer to reveal the address of the other server, which will finally lead to Bob.

+### Mix networks versus onion routing
+`Difference`: Mixes delay forwarding,onion routers forward immediately.
+so mix is resistant against timing analysis.
+onion routing is fast, allowing use in latency-critical scenarios
+Onion routing targets lower layer in networking stack
+In contrast, mix networks are application-specific.

 ### Random walk
+peer to peer communication
+random selection of next node
 the destination replies are relayed through the same nodes in reverse order.

 ### DCnet